Mbrookesy-bots/Posinym-Dictionary-Api/README.md

 ### Without the Bot

+Remember to import your database as `dictionary.sqlite` or use the database dump provided in the repo.

 You can run the API locally using the following commands within your command line.

 - `export FLASK_APP=routes.py` - this will set the environment variable `FLASK_APP` to where the api will run from.